asyncapi/bindings/solace/README.md

 ## Operation Binding Object

-We need the ability to support several bindings for each operation, see the [Discussion](#discussion) section below for details.
+We need the ability to support several bindings for each operation, see the [Example](#example) section below for details.

 Field Name | Type | Description
 ---|---|---
-`bindingVersion`|String|The current version is 0.2.0
+`bindingVersion`|String|The current version is 0.1.0
 `destinations`|List of Destination Objects|Destination Objects are described next.

 ### Destination Object